-This behavior calculates biomass as a linear function of DBH, partitioned into leaf, branch, and bole biomass.
+This behavior calculates biomass as a linear function of DBH, partitioned into leaf, branch, and bole biomass, as well as N, P, SLA, tannins, phenolics, lignin, fiber, and cellulose.

-The biomass of leaves, boles, and branches is calculated using the same equation, but using different parameters.
+The mass of all components is calculated using the same equation, but using different parameters.
 The equation is: